 Alternatives used at this time include the download of an OpenVPN configuration and manually editing the .conf so it shows a different name when an end user installs it.
 This is not possible when installing the "all-in-one" OpenVPN client installer w/ config.

-Updated by Guillaume LUCAS 3 months ago
+Updated by Guillaume LUCAS over 1 year ago

 I vote for it.